 Optionally set the mode to control how Fern handles SDK publishing:

-• mode: release (default): Fern generates code, commits to main, and tags a release automatically
+• mode: release (default): Fern generates code, commits to the default branch (or the branch you specify), and tags a release automatically

-• mode: pull-request: Fern generates code and creates a PR for you to review before release
+• mode: pull-request (recommended): Fern generates code and creates a PR for you to review before release

 • mode: push: Fern generates code and pushes to a branch you specify for you to review before release